Jcastanyo/Automatic-Dataset-Recording/README.md

 Afterthat, I run python record_and_save_dataset.py -i ... -o ..., -i indicates the name (number) of the first image for both sensors, and -o indicates the object (1,2,3,...).
 The image name follow this format: idxSensor_name.jpg.
 For example, a sensor with idx 50 and image number 1: 50_1.jpg.

 The first script is waiting until I execute the second one (rosrun package script).
 Then, the whole process starts and everything would work fine!

+# Grasping poses

+In the folder "grasping poses", you can find the pose of each object.
+There are some repeated poses because the object produces the same contact in different poses.